psyraxaus/Prosim2GSX/to-do/modularization-strategy.md

   - [ ] Test cancellation support
   - [ ] Test retry mechanisms

-- [ ] Test the implementation to ensure it works correctly
+- [x] Test the implementation to ensure it works correctly

 **Key Dependencies:**
 - CoreAudio library for GSXAudioService (abstracted through IAudioSessionManager)
 - SimConnect for reading/writing L-vars
 - System.Threading for thread safety
 - System.Threading.Tasks for async operations

+**Implementation Summary:**
+- Successfully extracted audio control functionality from GsxController
+- Created IAudioSessionManager interface and CoreAudioSessionManager implementation
+- Created IGSXAudioService interface with both synchronous and asynchronous methods
+- Implemented GSXAudioService with proper thread safety using lock objects
+- Added comprehensive error handling and detailed logging
+- Implemented event-based communication for audio state changes
+- Added retry mechanisms for audio session acquisition
+- Updated GsxController to use the new service with event subscriptions
+- Modified ServiceController to initialize and configure the service
+- Achieved improved separation of concerns and better maintainability
+- Implementation details available in to-do/modularization-implementation-phase3.2.md

 #### 3.3 GSXStateManager